acuitymd/silk-chiffon/README.md

 > _Converting Arrow files has never been silkier..._

-A blazingly fast, memory-efficient CLI tool and Python library for converting between the Apache Arrow IPC data format and a handful of other formats.
-Written in Rust for maximum performance, wrapped in Python for maximum convenience.
+A blazingly fast, memory-efficient CLI tool for converting between the Apache Arrow IPC data format and a handful of other formats.
+Written in Rust for maximum performance.

 ## ✨ What is Silk Chiffon?

 Silk Chiffon is versatile tool for Arrow-to-X data format conversions.
-Like its namesake fabric&mdash;light, flowing, and effortlessly elegant&mdash;this tool makes data transformations silky smooth.
+Like its namesake fabric -- light, flowing, and effortlessly elegant -- this tool makes data transformations silky smooth.

 ### ️🎯 Core Features